-Found on 120 Acres just north of Ice Cave Road.
-The park contains a fresh water spring, 8 acres of tall prairie grass, and in combination with the adjacent parks, over 15 miles of trails for hiking, mountain biking and cross-county skiing.
+Found on 120 acres just north of Ice Cave Road.
+The park contains a freshwater spring, 8 acres of tall prairie grass, and in combination with the adjacent parks, over 15 miles of trails for hiking, mountain biking and cross-county skiing.
 The park is a Natural Wildlife area and therefore not developed for picnicking or camping.

 34 acres along the Upper Iowa river south of Ohio Street (Near Aase Haugen Home).
 The park consists of mowed trails for walking, running, hiking, biking, and cross-country skiing.
 Also has a beautiful butterfly garden and benches to sit and enjoy the scenery.

 115 acres in the northern part of Decorah.
-This park presents a scenic 200 ft natural waterfall and stream, ice cave, trails for hiking, mountain biking and cross-county skiing as well as being a historical marker.
+This park presents a scenic 200 ft natural waterfall and stream, ice cave, trails for hiking, mountain biking and cross-country skiing as well as being a historical marker.
 It also provides picnic tables and grills for cooking out and bonfires.

 Located northwest of Decorah, the park provides a canoe and inner-tube landing, hiking and cross-country skiing trails, as well as a spring feed waterfall.

 Found on 105 acres between Decorah and Freeport.
-Park has a scenic overlook, trails for hiking, mountain biking and cross-country skiing.
+Palisades Park has a scenic overlook, trails for hiking, mountain biking and cross-country skiing.
 Also provides picnic tables, benches and grills for cooking out.

 56 acres located on the southwest part of Decorah at the intersections of Hwy 52 and Hwy 9 (Upper Broadway).
 It features several picnic tables and benches, electrical outlets, grills for cooking out and bonfires, drinking fountains as well as restrooms.
 There are also three playground areas, a playground diamond, a sand volleyball court and excellent hiking trails.
 Other interesting features are its bandshell, scenic overlooks, Whalen Cabin, and Schulze Brick Kiln.